VDA5050/VDA5050/VDA5050_EN_V1.md

 In addition, the integrator must take into account the following when configuring the overall system (incomplete list):

 - Map configuration : The coordinate systems of the master control and the AGV must be coordinated
 - Pivot point: The use of different points of the AGV or points of charge as a pivot point leads to different envelopes of the vehicle.
-The reference point may vary depending on the situation, e.g. it may be different for AGV carrying a load and for AGV that do not carry a load.
+The reference point may vary depending on the situation, e.g. it may be different for an AGV carrying a load and for an AGV that do not carry a load.